ashishjn23/Ethernaut-Solutions/EthernautNotes/4_Telephone.md

 ## Code review

-Let's take a look of the contract code:
+Let's take a look of the target contract:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;